julianstephens/obsidian-writeaid-plugin/README.md

 This will update the project type in `meta.md` and rename all draft files to `Chapter 1.md` in each draft folder.

+### Chapter Management

+For multi-file projects, you can manage chapters using the command palette:

+- **Create New Chapter** (Ctrl/Cmd+Alt+C): Create a new chapter in the active draft

+All chapter operations work on the currently active draft of the active project.

 # Obsidian WriteAid Plugin

 A novel writing plugin for Obsidian supporting multiple drafts per project.
 Organize, compare, and manage different versions of your novel drafts with ease.